Yemen's Houthis say drone attack hits Saudi Aramco in Riyadh

-DUBAI (Reuters) - Yemen’s Houthi group said on Friday it hit a facility belonging to the state-controlled oil giant Saudi Aramco in Riyadh in a cross-border attack comprising six drones.
+DUBAI (Reuters) - Yemen’s Houthi group said on Friday it hit a facility belonging to the state-controlled oil giant Saudi Aramco in Riyadh, in an attack comprising six drones.

-There was no immediate confirmation of an incident from Saudi authorities.
-Aramco did not immediately respond to a Reuters request for comment but said it would do so “at the earliest opportunity”.

-The Iran-aligned Houthis have stepped up attacks into Saudi Arabia, the world’s top oil exporter, in recent weeks.
+Yahya Sarea, a spokesman for the Iran-aligned group’s military did not give further details about the targets he said were hit.

 Sarea said operations against Saudi Arabia will continue and escalate as long as Saudi “aggression” against Yemen continues.